|

 subjects not randomly assigned to treatments, no causal inference can be

 made.
-We just know that for these patients, those who take vitamin C have
+We just know that for these patients, those who take vitamin C

 fewer canker sores than those who don't.
 We don't know why, and we don't